Prof. Amanda Phelan, School of Nursing, Midwifery & Health Systems UCD

 Ms Marie Lynch, Head of Healthcare Programmes, Irish Hospice Foundation

-Mr Justin Moran, Head of Advocacy & Communications, Age Action Ireland
+Mr Justin Moran, Head of Advocacy, Age Action Ireland

 Head of Operations, Alzheimer Society of Ireland (ASI)